 BU graduates who studied in this subject area were typically earning £23,000 after three years, this is 32% higher than all graduates who studied this subject.

 Find out more by watching a webinar about the course.

 All statistics shown throughout this page are taken from Longitudinal Education Outcomes (LEO 2017), Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 Next start date:

 Bournemouth University, Talbot Campus

-3 years (or 4 years including a minimum 30-week placement), full-time
+3 years (with no required placement) or 4 years (including a 30-week placement), full-time